Our Shaykh

 * Holds M.Phil. and Ph.D.
 Degrees in Arabic Philology from the University of Al-Azhar (Cairo);

-* Formerly Professor of Arabic Language for 30 years at the International Islaamic University of Madinah;
+* Formerly Professor of Arabic Language for 30 years at the Islaamic University of Madinah;

-*Formerly the Director of the ‘Institute of Teaching Arabic as a Foreign Language’, Islaamic University of Madinah;
+* Formerly the Director of the ‘Institute of Teaching Arabic as a Foreign Language’, Islaamic University, Madinah;

-* Currently the Director of the Translation Centre at the ‘King Fahd Glorious Qur’aan Printing Complex’ (Madinah, Saudi Arabia), and has been serving as its Director for over 15 years.
+* Served as Director of the Translation Centre at the ‘King Fahd Glorious Qur’aan Printing Complex’ (Madinah, Saudi Arabia)

 V. Abdur Rahim was born in the small town of Vaniyambadi in the state of Tamil Nadu, India in 1933.
 After finishing his secondary school studies, he joined Presidency College, University of Madras where he majored in English Language and Literature.
 He graduated in 1957.
 In 1964, he joined al-Azhar University, Cairo, where he did his M.Phil. and Ph.D. in Arabic Philology.